python/devguide/garbage_collector.rst

 .. figure:: images/python-cyclic-gc-5-new-page.png

-Notice that once a object that was marked as "tentatively unreachable" and later is moved back to the reachable list, it will be visited again by the garbage collector as now all the references that that objects has need to be processed as well.
+Notice that once an object that was marked as "tentatively unreachable" and later is moved back to the reachable list, it will be visited again by the garbage collector as now all the references that that objects has need to be processed as well.
 This process is really a breadth first search over the object graph.
 Once all the objects